 Ensure Compliance and Avoid Costly Penalties from Vendor Audits

 A centralized engineering software usage monitoring across all sites within the organization allows for a detailed and more accurate usage statistics from any combination of local or global license servers.
 This centralized view would easily allow the comparison between what the licenses that the organization purchased and the licenses that are actually being used, both in real-time and historical usage data.
 This functionality will ensure that the company stays compliant with all vendor agreements, thus avoiding costly penalties in case of vendor audits.

 Determine Best Agreement Type Based on Needs

-Simulating various types of software license agreements – whether LAN, WAN, or Named-User, perpetual or subscription-based – using an advanced ESM tool functionality would allow CFOs to work with CIOs to determine which combination of license agreements would best fit the needs of the company.
+Simulating various types of software license agreements – whether LAN, WAN, or Named-User, perpetual or subscription-based – using an advanced engineering software management tool functionality would allow CFOs to work with CIOs to determine which combination of license agreements would best fit the needs of the company.

 Attain a Better Negotiating Position

 Accurate metering and true active usage reports allow for better negotiations with software vendors so that contracts can be adjusted to match the documented usage of software licenses.
 Get discounts and tame maintenance costs by revisiting old software contracts.
 Engineering software management tools help companies get more savings in negotiating Enterprise License Agreements by measuring and calculating true global concurrency of license usage, and producing accurate software reports across an entire organization.